corysabol/DVFPS/README.md

 ## Project Description

-This project is a deliberately vulnerable First-Person Shooter (FPS) game developed using the Godot Engine and a custom C++ network stack.
-The primary purpose of this project is to teach game security concepts by exposing common vulnerabilities and demonstrating how they can be exploited and mitigated.
+This project is a deliberately vulnerable First-Person Shooter (FPS) game developed using the Godot Engine and C. The primary purpose of this project is to teach game security concepts by exposing common vulnerabilities and demonstrating how they can be exploited and mitigated.

-## Features

-- **Custom C++ Network Stack**: The game uses a custom-built network stack to handle multiplayer interactions.
-- **Deliberate Vulnerabilities**: Includes common security flaws such as SQL injection, buffer overflow, and insecure authentication, flawed sever authority, and more.
-- **Educational Focus**: Designed to help developers understand and learn how to secure game applications.
-- **Godot Engine**: Utilizes the Godot Engine for game development, providing a robust and flexible platform for creating 2D and 3D games.

 ## Getting Started